Surveying: Reference networks

 A survey using traverse and offset measurements to record the location of the shoreline shown in blue.
 Black dashed lines are traverse measurements between reference points (black circles).
 The red lines are offsets measured at right angles to the traverse lines.

 Few survey positions are derived from the first principles.
-Instead, most surveys points are measured relative to previously measured points.
+Instead, most survey points are measured relative to previously measured points.
 This forms a reference or control network where each point can be used by a surveyor to determine their own position when beginning a new survey.

-Survey points are usually marked on the earth's surface by objects ranging from small nails driven into the ground to large beacons that can be seen from long distances.
+Survey points are usually marked on the earth's surface by objects ranging from small nails driven into the ground, into concrete castings or sidewalks, to large beacons that can be seen from long distances.
 The surveyors can set up their instruments in this position and measure to nearby objects.
 Sometimes a tall, distinctive feature such as a steeple or radio aerial has its position calculated as a reference point that angles can be measured against.

 Triangulation is a method of horizontal location favoured in the days before EDM and GPS measurement.
 It can determine distances, elevations and directions between distant objects.
 Since the early days of surveying, this was the primary method of determining accurate positions of objects for topographic maps of large areas.
 A surveyor first needs to know the horizontal distance between two of the objects, known as the baseline.
 Then the heights, distances and angular position of other objects can be derived, as long as they are visible from one of the original objects.
 High-accuracy transits or theodolites were used, and angle measurements were repeated for increased accuracy.
 See also Triangulation in three dimensions.

 Offsetting is an alternate method of determining the position of objects, and was often used to measure imprecise features such as riverbanks.
 The surveyor would mark and measure two known positions on the ground roughly parallel to the feature, and mark out a baseline between them.
 At regular intervals, a distance was measured at right angles from the first line to the feature.
 The measurements could then be plotted on a plan or map, and the points at the ends of the offset lines could be joined to show the feature.

 Traversing is a common method of surveying smaller areas.
 The surveyors start from an old reference mark or known position and place a network of reference marks covering the survey area.
 They then measure bearings and distances between the reference marks, and to the target features.
 Most traverses form a loop pattern or link between two prior reference marks so the surveyor can check their measurements.